DamianEdwards/aspnet5-workshop/Labs/Introduction to ASP.NET 5.md

   }
   ```

-1. Change the `Invoke` method of the middleware to use the DefaultCulture if none specified on the query string
+1. Change the `Invoke` method of the middleware to use the DefaultCulture from options if none specified on the query string

   ```C#
   public Task Invoke(HttpContext httpContext)